 Another entry from the book written by Lieutenant Colonel Hüseyin Hüsnü Emir, called Yildirim.
 Every day, one page of the book will be posted.
 This is Page 24.

-1918
+31 July 1918

 Wednesday, July 31, 1918

-9th Light Horse Regiment Location - Madhbeh
+9th Light Horse Regiment Location - Madhbeh, Jordan Valley, Palestine.

-9th Light Horse Regiment War Diary - 0430, “C” Squadron return to bivouacs and report all clear.
+9th Light Horse Regiment War Diary - 0430, C Squadron return to bivouacs and report all clear.
+Kildea, Lieutenant FJ; and, 30 Other Ranks marched in from Moascar.

-2200, “B” Squadron moved out on G Section Patrol duty.
+2200, B Squadron moved out on G Section Patrol duty.

 The Australian Light Horse Studies Centre is a not for profit and non profit group whose sole aim is to write the early history of the Australian Light Horse from 1900